Cisco shares jump as demand recovers in key markets

 Cisco's shares rose to an eight-month high of $24.69 in early trade on Thursday.

-Chief Executive John Chambers said on Wednesday that the company's book-to-bill ratio, the proportion of orders received to units shipped and billed, was "comfortably above one," indicating strong demand.
+Chief Executive John Chambers said on Wednesday that the company's book-to-build ratio, the proportion of orders received to units shipped and billed, was "comfortably above one," indicating strong demand.

 "A surprising reversal in product orders suggests the worst is now behind Cisco," Pacific Crest Securities analyst Brent Bracelin wrote in a post-earnings note to clients.